Jermareo Davidson

 Jermareo Davidson (born November 15, 1984) is an American former professional basketball player.
 He played college basketball for the University of Alabama.

 High school

-Jermareo Davidson attended Wheeler High School in Marietta, Ga.
+Jermareo Davidson attended Wheeler High School in Marietta, Georgia.

 College

-Jermareo Davidson attended The University of Alabama from 2003–2007.
+Davidson attended The University of Alabama from 2003 to 2007.

 Professional

 Davidson was named to the NBA 2007 Summer League All-Pro Second Team along with teammate Jared Dudley.

 On July 26, 2007, Davidson was signed to a two-year deal by the Charlotte Bobcats.
 On October 27, 2008, he was released by the Bobcats.